publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s636.md

     Subsec. (c)(5)(C).
 [Pub.
 L. 100–590, § 120(b)][/us/pl/100/590/s120/b], substituted “business or other concern, including agricultural cooperatives,” for “business concern”.

     Subsec. (c)(6).
 [Pub.
-L. 100–590, § 122][/us/pl/100/590/s122], substituted “refinancing: Provided further, That the Administration shall not require collateral for loans of $10,000 or less which are made under paragraph (1) of subsection (b) of this section”. for “refinancing”.
+L. 100–590, § 122][/us/pl/100/590/s122], substituted “refinancing: Provided further, That the Administration shall not require collateral for loans of $10,000 or less which are made under paragraph (1) of subsection (b)”. for “refinancing”.

     Subsec. (c)(7).
 [Pub.
 L. 100–590, § 120(a)][/us/pl/100/590/s120/a], added par.
 (7).